Last Updated on April 19, 2023 by Emmanuel

 It will help if you are careful enough when choosing the cranks of your bike to avoid injuries and cycling discomforts, especially when you usually cycle long distances.

 Ensure that your bike’s cranks are proportional to the length of your legs.
-The handlebar reaches, and saddle height must be proportionate to your body’s other dimensions.
+The handlebar reaches and saddle height must be proportionate to your body’s other dimensions.

 Below is a summary of the recommended cranks length: